 After the first two Harry Potter movies caused an unprecedented trend, Harry Potter is back again with a third movie based on J.K.
 Rowling’s novel.
-The book and movie franchise altogether have broken various records in many different countries worldwide, but let’s not focus on that. instead let’s take a look at the movie only.
+The book and movie franchise altogether have broken various records in many different countries worldwide.
 Directed by a new face, well-known from Y tu mamá también, with generally the same cast and another original storyline: how good is Harry Potter and the Prisoner of Azkaban really?

 The movie starts with Harry escaping the wrath of the Dursleys, his closest relatives.
 His journey to Hogwarts seems like an epic adventure itself and when he finally arrives things get really complicated at school: there is a murderer named Sirius Black on the loose.
 Watch out kids!
 He has just escaped from Azkaban and is coming for the one and only Harry Potter.
 How cruel of him.

 Meanwhile Harry and we, the audience, get to know the world of witchcraft and wizardry a lot better than we have seen before.
-We are introduced to creatures like the Monster book, Buckbeak the Hippogriff and the Grim.
-We come to know new teachers at Hogwarts like Trelawney and Professor Lupin who teaches Defence Against The Dark Arts.
-Already from the looks of the start it is evident that Harry’s adventure is going to be worthwhile.
+We are introduced to creatures like the Monster book, Buckbeak the Hippogriff and the Grimm.
+We come to know new teachers at Hogwarts like Trelawney and Professor Lupin of the Defence Against The Dark Arts lessons.
+From the looks of it, Harry’s adventure is going to be worthwhile.

 All this is supported and ultimately achieved through excellent visuals.
 The sight of the Dementors (soulless creatures that want to suck the happiness out of you) surrounding Hogwarts, the natural setting including the Tree and the Forbidden Forest and the scenery in general took my breath away.

 So what is wrong with the movie then?
 Well, the plot is to blame for all.
 With a terribly cheesy and repetitive story, with a lot of emphasis, conversations get boring.
-Because some part of the movie has to do with time travel, your desire to understand the complexities of this vague phenomenon as far as the chronology of events go leaves you disappointed.
+Because some part of the movie has to do with time travel, your desire to understand the complexities of this vague phenomenon as far as the chronology of events left me disappointed.

 But I have to admit that it depends on your own personal preferences: do you prefer story or visuals?
 I was really excited to see both, but Harry Potter and the Prisoner of Azkaban truly lacks the good and comprehensive storyline and focuses more on the world of Hogwarts.
 It is like a background documentary for people who have read the books.
 For them this movie should be IT.
-For those who just stumble BY CHANCE on this third Harry Potter movie or just follow the movies: don’t get your hopes up, get’em straight!
+For those who just stumble by chance on this third Harry Potter movie: don’t get your hopes up, get’em straight.